 The first bull terrier was registered by the American Kennel Club in 1885, and the Bull Terrier Club of America was formed in 1897.
 The miniature bull terrier became a separate breed in 1992.

 There are many notable bull terrier owners, including General George S. Patton, actress Dolores Del Rio, author John Steinbeck, and President Woodrow Wilson.
 Perhaps the most famous bull terrier is Patsy Ann, the official greeter of Juneau, Alaska.
 Patsy Ann sat on the docks in Juneau during the 1930s greeting sailors and taking photos with tourists.
 Her spirit lives on in Juneau thanks to a commemorative statue commissioned in 1992.

 - Spuds Mackenzie, the sly-grinning bull terrier used in Budweiser commercials in the late 1980s, helped increase the popularity of the breed.

 - Target decided to use a bull terrier as their official spokesdog, too.
-They introduced Bullsye in 1999 with the Target logo appearing as a spot on her eye—thanks to non-toxic dye.
+They introduced Bullsye in 1999 with the Target logo appearing as a spot on his eye—thanks to non-toxic dye.